Stitches or Sutures: Wound Closure Today and in History

 Surgical staples are also used to hold the edges of broken skin together.
-In addition, they’re sometimes used to hold broken parts of a lung, intestine or other organ together because staples may allow less air or body fluids to escape than thread sutures do (although thread sutures that are correctly placed are often considered to be just as effective as staples).
+In addition, they’re sometimes used to hold broken parts of a lung, intestine, or other organ together because staples may allow less air or body fluids to escape than thread sutures do.
+Thread sutures that are correctly placed are often considered to be just as effective as staples, however.

 Staples are quicker to apply than regular sutures and can be placed accurately and evenly.
-The staples are made of a titanium alloy, stainless steel or a plastic.
-There are even absorbable staples made from polyglycolic acid.
+The staples are made of a titanium alloy, stainless steel, or a plastic.
+Absorbable staples made from polyglycolic acid are also available.

 Laser Tissue Welding